-Earning a score of 1 (Needs Improvement) on the midterm Professional Dispositions Assessment will result in candidates being placed on a Performance Plan or Student Teaching Success Plan.
+Earning a score of 1 (Needs Improvement) on the midterm Professional Dispositions Assessment will result in candidates being placed on a Student Teaching Success Plan.
 Candidates must receive a "Developing" level (2) or higher on each section of the final Professional Dispositions Assessment completed by the university supervisor and cooperating teacher to earn a passing grade.